The Wicker Man: Plot

 Exhuming Rowan's grave, Howie finds that the coffin contains only the body of a hare.
 He also finds the missing harvest photograph, showing Rowan standing amidst empty boxes; the harvest had failed for the first time since the orchards were established.
 His research reveals that a human sacrifice is offered to the gods in the event of crop failure.
 He concludes that Rowan is alive and will soon be sacrificed to ensure a successful harvest this season.

 The following morning, on May Day, Howie seeks assistance from the mainland and returns to his seaplane, only to discover it no longer functions and its radio is damaged; he cannot leave or call for help.
-Later that day, during the May Day celebration, Howie subdues the innkeeper and steals his costume and mask of Punch (the Fool) to infiltrate the parade.
+Later that day, during the May Day celebration, Howie subdues the innkeeper and steals his costume and mask of Punch (the Fool) to infiltrate the parade, involving a long sword dance.
 Rowan is eventually revealed.
 Howie sets her free and flees with her into a cave.
 Exiting it, they are intercepted by the islanders, to whom Rowan happily returns.

 Summerisle tells Howie that Rowan was never the intended sacrifice — Howie is.
 He fits their gods' four requirements: he came of his own free will, he has "the power of a king" by representing the law, he is a virgin, and he is a "fool" by falling for their deception.
 Howie warns Summerisle and the islanders that the crops are failing due to the unsuitability of the climate, and that the villagers will turn on Summerisle and sacrifice him next summer when the harvest fails again, but his pleas are ignored.

 The villagers force Howie inside a giant wicker man statue along with various animals, set it ablaze, and surround it, singing the Middle English folk song "Sumer Is Icumen In".
 Inside the wicker man, Howie recites Psalm 23 and prays to God.
 Howie and the animals burn to death as the head of the wicker man collapses in flames, revealing the setting sun.